r-k-b/tech-talk-elm/PITCHME.md

 You have to really go out of your way to write underhanded tricks

-It's even helped developers with ADHD
+It's even helped developers with ADHD, like Luke Westby

 +++